OleksiiKuzminov/folio-eureka-ai-dev/docs/onboarding/po-claude-code-onboarding.md

 ### Step 8 — Save your work *(optional)*

-To keep a local archive of every ticket you draft, leave Plan mode (toggle it off) and say:
+To keep a local archive of every ticket you draft, say (with Plan mode still off):

 ```
 Save the final Markdown draft to drafts/<JIRA-KEY>.md in this folder.